Search

 Development:

-Because the Government of Alberta has participated in national building code engagements (as requesting in the second operative clause of the resolution), this resolution is assigned a status of Accepted in Part, and RMA will continue to advocate for more flexibility in building codes related to net zero requirements.
+Because the Government of Alberta has participated in national building code engagements (as requested in the second operative clause of the resolution), this resolution is assigned a status of Accepted in Part, and RMA will continue to advocate for more flexibility in building codes related to net zero requirements.